-Since 2012, plenty has changed in the Sonos portfolio though, not least the addition of the Playbar and Playbase to the company's home theatre line-up, which is where the Sub really comes into its own.
+Since 2012, plenty has changed in the Sonos portfolio though, not least the addition of the Playbar, Playbase and Beam to the company's home theatre line-up, which is where the Sub really comes into its own.

 Arriving in a box that is big enough and heavy enough to crush a small child, setup of the Sonos Sub is frighteningly easy and it makes an excellent addition to the Sonos system despite it's high price tag.
 Here's why.